Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Discussion

-\textbf{3.~A norm-dynamics perspective on representational theory.} Prior NC theory focuses on equilibrium geometry---proving NC is a global minimum, characterising the ETF structure, and extending to constrained architectures.
-Our results suggest that the \emph{trajectory toward equilibrium} is governed by \featnorm\ approaching \fnthresh, a far simpler object.
-This reframes the theoretical question: rather than ``what is the geometry of the NC attractor?'', we ask ``what sets the \featnorm\ value at which the attractor becomes reachable, and why does it depend jointly on architecture and dataset?''
-Candidate mechanisms---positive homogeneity, implicit regularisation accumulation, BatchNorm-induced norm pinning, and gradient-flow fixed points---provide precise targets for theory.
-The striking five-way parallel with grokking, where weight norm plays the same predictive role, suggests that norm dynamics may provide the unifying language for delayed representational reorganisation across phenomena.
+\textbf{3.~A norm-dynamics perspective on representational theory.} Where prior NC theory characterises the equilibrium geometry, our results suggest the \emph{trajectory toward} it is characterised by \featnorm\ approaching \fnthresh, a far simpler object, reframing the question from ``what is the geometry of the NC attractor?'' to ``what sets the \featnorm\ at which it becomes reachable, and why does this depend jointly on architecture and dataset?''
+The candidate mechanisms below and the grokking parallel suggest norm dynamics may be a unifying language for delayed representational reorganisation.